10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 4. Let readers know where they've been

-A fundamental principle of web navigation design is to let readers know where they've been on the site.
+A fundamental principle of web navigation design is to let readers know where they’ve been on the site.
 This is a key reason to have as much of the navigation as possible in hypertext, rather than graphical form.
-With hypertext, when a link is clicked it changes color.
-The standard color for hypertext are blue for unclicked and purple for clicked.
+With hypertext, when a link is clicked its colour changes.
+The standard colours for hypertext are blue for unclicked links, and purple for those that have been clicked.

 To let reader know where they've been: